Introducing Edgio Applications v7Find out what's new.

 • Managed Rules: A managed rule identifies threats through threat detection policies.

-• Allows you to keep your applications secure with known configurations and audit new access rules, API Security rules, custom rules, and managed rules without impacting production traffic.
-Use the Threats tab of the Security dashboard to isolate and analyze threats detected as a result of an audit of new access rules, API Security rules, custom rules, and managed rules.
+From the Security dashboard, click WAF Events and then filter by Profile Type = AUDIT to isolate and analyze threats detected as a result of an audit of new access rules, API Security rules, custom rules, and managed rules.

 Host